 If you really do not like macOS Catalina, you can downgrade your system and install macOS Mojave, macOS High Sierra, or an earlier version on your Mac.
 All these steps take time, but if you do all of them carefully, you can enjoy using the previous macOS on your computer again.
 Just remember to save your essential information, as after erasing the HD, you will lose it forever unless you have a recent backup.

 Once again, if you face any technical issues while using macOS Catalina, you probably do not need to uninstall it.
-Check our article 5 tips to improve Mac performance and fix any possible issues.
+Check our article How to improve a slow Mac and fix any possible issues.